Alabama Group Health Insurance & Employee Benefits Packages

 Access Potential Premium Tax Credits

-Depending on the number of employees you have, and other variables like the average wages, you might be eligible for a federal tax credit from the federal government in return for implementing an insurance policy for your team.
+Depending on the number of team members you have, and other variables like the average wages, you might be eligible for a federal tax credit from the federal government in return for implementing an insurance policy for your team.
 In some cases, the cost savings are significant.

 Attract and Retain Quality Talent